ZkHum/Matlab-Snippets/README.md

 # Matlab-Snippets
 Little MATLAB things I write for fun.
+I'm definitely far from an expert!